Swim spa costs are usually not openly advertised. It’s pretty difficult (impossible) to find a price list for most manufacturers.

 However, for the more eco conscious readers who have made it this far down the article, there are a few specific brands that pride themselves on sustainability (and low running costs).
 Arctic spas are one of the most well-known brands for this, but other brands are slowly catching on to the rising demand for eco-friendly swim spas.

 This section obviously depends on climate, in warmer locations the cost is lowered because the water heater does not have to work as hard to keep the water temperature stable.
 Similarly, in summer your running costs will be much lower than in winter due to the ambient temperature.

 Underground or indoor installations further reduce the potential cost because they are insulated (via the earth or your home) from the cold air.

 Many of the larger brands come with lengthy warranties, the smaller brands or Chinese imports usually either have no warranties or a very short and limited warranty at best.
 Maintenance can be needed at any time.
 Putting aside $150 a year or around ($10 per month) for maintenance should keep you covered when the worst happens (unless you are very unlucky and have some major repairs that need doing).

 Money Saving Tips

 Before purchasing call up local installers in your area and check they will be able to fit it for you.
-They may try and convince you to buy one from them – bater with them and see if they will price match the online price.
-You will find most of the time online will still be cheaper even with their discounts.
-If the price difference is worth the extra hassle of purchasing yourself online – they will still be very happy to install it for you.
+They may try and convince you to buy one from them – barter with them and see if they will price match the online price.
+You will find most of the time online site will still be cheaper even with their discounts.
+If the price difference is worth the extra hassle of you purchasing the spa yourself online – they will still be very happy to install it for you.

 Call around several installers in your area and get a few quotes, the prices can often differ massively depending on how much other work they have on at any point in time.